Find The Best Truck Accident Lawyer in Texas (March 2025)

 Summary

-- Texas truck accidents cause hundreds of deaths and thousands more serious injuries every year
+• Texas truck accidents cause numerous deaths and serious injuries every year

-- Truck lawsuits can be complex, expensive, and involve many defendants
+• Truck lawsuits can be complex and often involve many defendants

 Trucking is integral to Texas' economy, supporting 1.1 million jobs and $91.6 billion in gross revenue.
 Trucks move an average of 1.5 billion tons of freight worth $1.2 trillion across the state yearly, traveling 8.1 billion miles on the Texas Highway Freight Network (THFN).
 When these vehicles are involved in accidents, the damage can be devastating.
 A Texas truck accident lawyer can help victims recover the compensation they deserve.